enhance-dev/enhance.dev/src/views/docs/md/learn/practices/progressive-enhancement.md

 ```

 ## Many choices
 Starting with working HTML doesn't limit how you add user interactions to your front-end.
-You could progressively enhance your elements in a number of ways.
+You could progressively enhance your elements in many ways.
 Working with the platform gives you many paths to success.